MontaineHOA/CCnR/99_amendment.md

 contained in Article 1, Section 3 of the Declaration is hereby amended to add the Plat of Aldarra Division No. 4.

-## 2. .f!!!:.
+## 2. Plat

-The definition of "Plat" as set forth in Article l, Section 10 of the Declaration is hereby amended to add the Plat of Aldarra Division No. 4, as recorded in the records of King County State of Washington, under Recording No. z.c1e> !:"() 1 a I tJO I Q 􀁥q
+The definition of "Plat" as set forth in Article 1, Section 10 of the Declaration is hereby amended to add the Plat of Aldarra Division No. 4, as recorded in the records of King County State of Washington, under Recording No. 20050111001069

-## 3. Private Drainage Restrictions.
+## 3. Private Drainage Restrictions

 The following paragraph is added to Article III, Section 4: